tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-If target melee leader is deployed this turn, you may recruit that Leader for 0 Cost until the end of your turn.
+If target melee leader is deployed this turn, you may recruit that leader for 0 Cost until the end of your turn.
 <br>

 ##### ALP.MEL.018